JoelPub/ever-gauzy/README.md

 #### Required

 - Install [NodeJs](https://nodejs.org/en/download) LTS version or later, e.g. 18.x.
 - Install [Yarn](https://github.com/yarnpkg/yarn) (if you don't have it) with `npm i -g yarn`.
 - Install NPM packages and bootstrap solution using the command `yarn bootstrap`.
 - If you will need to make code changes (and push to Git repo), please run `yarn prepare:husky`.
 - Adjust settings in the [`.env.local`](https://github.com/ever-co/ever-gauzy/blob/develop/.env.local) which is used in local runs.
 - Alternatively, you can copy [`.env.sample`](https://github.com/ever-co/ever-gauzy/blob/develop/.env.sample) to `.env` and change default settings there, e.g. database type, name, user, password, etc.
 - Run both API and UI with a single command: `yarn start`.
+- 以最小内存只启动前端（cd apps/gauzy && node --max_old_space_size=4096 ./node_modules/@angular/cli/bin/ng serve gauzy）
 - Open Gauzy UI on <http://localhost:4200> in your browser (API runs on <http://localhost:3000/api>).
 - Login with email `admin@mobiplushrs.com` and password: `admin` for Super Admin user.
 - Login with email `employee@mobiplushrs.com` and password: `123456` for Employee user.
 - Enjoy!

 Notes: